Bill Stuart

-William Alexander "Chauncey" Stuart (August 28, 1873 – October 14, 1928) was a professional baseball middle infielder and an American football player and coach.
+William Alexander "Chauncey" Stuart (August 28, 1873 – October 14, 1928) was an American professional baseball middle infielder and an American football player and coach.
 He played major league baseball with the Pittsburgh Pirates in 1895 and the New York Giants in 1899.

 Early life

 Stuart was born on August 28, 1873, in Boalsburg, Pennsylvania.
 He attended Penn State University, where he played on the varsity football and baseball teams.

 Baseball career

 Listed at 5'11" and 170 pounds, Stuart threw and batted right-handed.
 He made his big league debut on August 15, 1895, with the Pittsburgh Pirates at the age of 21, playing 19 games that year (2 at second base and 17 as shortstop) and hitting .247 with 0 home runs and 10 RBI.
 He returned to the Major Leagues in 1899 to play for the New York Giants (playing only one game at second base that season) and collected zero hits in three at-bats.
 Stuart's overall career fielding percentage was unremarkable, at .912.